dralmabeck/Projects-Deep-Reinforcement-Learning/project-navigation-agent/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+For this project, I will train an agent to navigate (and collect bananas!) in a large, square world.

+This projects is part of my project work on the Deep Reinforcement Learning Nanodegree by Udacity.
+See https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893 and https://github.com/udacity/deep-reinforcement-learning

 ![Trained Agent][image1]